Stocks

 Bet heavily

 The wise ones bet heavily when the world offers them that opportunity.
 They bet big when they have the odds.
 And the rest of the time, they don't.
 It's just that simple.
-Charlie Munger - Vice Chairman of Berkshire Hathaway (b.
-1924), Quotations book 2023
+Charlie Munger - Vice Chairman of Berkshire Hathaway (1924-2023), Quotations book 2023

 Ability to wait for the big opportunities

 It takes character to sit with all that cash and to do nothing.
 I didn't get to the top where I am by going after mediocre opportunities.
-Charlie Munger - Vice Chairman of Berkshire Hathaway (b.
-1924), Quotations book 2023
+Charlie Munger - Vice Chairman of Berkshire Hathaway (1924-2023), Quotations book 2023

 Patience